openUC2/UC2-GIT/MDK/Readme.md

 You can still find a lot of pictures with v2 cubes in the GitHub - many of the applications we tested are simply shown in the version, which we first build them with.
 Knowing that it’s mechanically overdefined, the 4-point interface with screws and magnets gives the degree of freedom to level out mechanical imprecisions e.g. due to 3D printing etc. by adjusting the positions of the screws.

+:grey_exclamation: If you are still working with the v2 version of the cube, you find the documentation in the [UC2_v2 branch](https://github.com/bionanoimaging/UC2-GIT/tree/UC2_v2).

 #### v0 = the early cube
 *2017*
 Why is there no v1?
 Because all the slow and steady development from the very beginning until the real modular microscopes is covered in this one.
 The v0 cube had a rail system similar to the cage system used by e.g. Thorlabs or Newport.
 The baseplate wasn't very different from v2.